labordynamicsinstitute/computing4economists/documents/Syllabus-short.md

 Requirements
 ------------
-* Working knowledge of at least one statistical programming language (R, SAS, Stata, Matlab, Gauss)
+* Working knowledge of at least one statistical programming language (R, SAS, Stata, Matlab, Gauss) - the specific languange is not important.
-* Bring your laptop
+* Bring your laptop to class.

 Day 0
 -----